rubayet211/HackerNews/README.md

-# news
+# Hacker News

-A new Flutter project.
+A new Flutter project based on the site: https://news.ycombinator.com/.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application where I try to use a firebase API to get information and turn it into an app.

 A few resources to get you started if this is your first Flutter project: